The Square, Harlow

 In May 2015, building owners Circle Housing announced plans for redevelopment of the site.

 In July 2015, a series of gigs under the banner 'Back To Square One' was announced, with big-name acts coming back to play the venue one last time.
 The series includes Newtown Neurotics, The Members, Steve Harris British Lion, Buzzcocks, DragonForce, InMe, King Prawn, Attila The Stockbroker, John Otway, The Beat, Nine Below Zero, Eddie & The Hot Rods, Collapsed Lung, Gaz Coombes, Chas & Dave, and Secret Affair.

 In October 2015, The Square was shortlisted for NME magazine's 'Britain's Best Small Venue' competition.

 The Square finally closed on the morning of 31 January 2017, with the final band playing the venue on Saturday 28th, being long standing Essex band Eddie & The Hot Rods.
-Hot Rods guitarist Richard Holgarth, was also a member of the SquareOne Entertainment Partnership and the Technical Manager of the venue from 1981 - 2015.
+Hot Rods guitarist Richard Holgarth, was also a member of the SquareOne Entertainment Partnership and the Technical Manager of the venue.

+For more than a decade, the partnership knew the tenancy was finite.
+Yet during the period of independent operation, it failed to accumulate the capital necessary to secure and develop a new premises.
+The accounts, listed at Companies House, show a business with modest net assets, not one generating the surplus required for strategic reinvestment.

+A further consideration is the venue’s business model.
+A room of roughly 250–300 capacity inherently limits revenue ceiling and scalability.
+In a market without the advantages of a substantial student population or similarly dense youth demographic, repeat demand may have been harder to sustain.
+Industry trends also shifted over time, with greater emphasis on larger, higher-yield venues and digital audience-building through social media, potentially weakening the position of smaller grassroots spaces.It remains to be seen whether The Square would have survived the Pandemic.

-Some years later, it was finally demolished, but the promised development that led to the closure never happened and it remains a piece of unused, waste ground to the present day.
+Some years later, it was finally demolished.

+Unfortunately, the land where the venue was still remains undeveloped.